eocello10/freestyle-baseball-project/README.md

 # Instructions

 - Once all requirements are instaled(note this only needs to happen the first time you enter into the command line) you will run the app.
+You will have to change directory.
+Type in cd baseball
-Type in python baseball.py
+- Then to run the program type in python baseball.py
 - Once that is entered you will see: "You must enter a qualified player's name.
 These are batters that currently ranked 1-160.
 Refer to README."
     - This is prompted to notify you that based on ESPN's statistics database/information the app only uses the players provided by the below links:
         - 'http://www.espn.com/mlb/stats/batting/_/year/2019/seasontype/2' #Players ranked 1-40